 Parsnip roots can be used the same as carrot, raw or cooked, and are especially wonderful roasted.
 There’s even a parsnip wine.
 They are a sugary root, the core the sweetest especially after a frost.
 Easily, a sweet-tooth’s favorite vegetable.

 For full disclosure – parsnip root contains three photoactive psoralens that aren’t destroyed by cooking.
 But so far I’ve only heard one group discourage eating it due to this.
 I suspect it is a greater concern if in its second year.
+And technically this is the same plant as the parsnip in vegetable gardens.

 High in potassium.